abbas-taher/pagerank-example-spark2.0-deep-dive/README.md

     (5)   ranks = contribs.reduceByKey(_ + _).mapValues(0.15 + 0.85 * _) // ranks RDD
     }

-The diagram below depicts the various RDD generated and the corresponding key/value pairs produced.
 In line 1, the links RDD and the ranks RDD are joined together to form RDD1.
 Then the values of RDD1 are extracted to form RDD2.
 In line 3, RDD2 is flatmapped to generate the contrib RDD.
 Line 4, is a bit tricky to understand.
-Basically, each URL assigned rank is distributed evenly amongs the URLs it references.
-For example URL_3 references URL_
+Basically, each URL assigned rank is distributed evenly amongst the URLs it references.
+For example URL_3 references URL_1 & URL_2 so it contribution is 1/2 = 0.5 for each of the URLs it references.
+The diagram below depicts the various RDD generated and the corresponding key/value pairs produced in the first iteration.

 <img src="/images/img-3.jpg" width="722" height="639">

-Each
+In the diagram below we depict the contribution cycle in the first three iterations.

+At the end of the 20 iterations the resultant ranks converges to the output distribution:

+     url_4 has rank: 1.3705281840649928.
+     url_2 has rank: 0.4613200524321036.
+     url_3 has rank: 0.7323900229505396.
+     url_1 has rank: 1.4357617405523626.